kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

 +---------------------------+--------------------------------------+------------------------------+-------------+--------------+-------------+----------------+
 ```

 So, we can see that our group replication cluster has 3 members.
-Now, we are ready to apply the horizontal scale on this group replication.
+Now, we are ready to apply the horizontal scale to this group replication.

 #### Scale Up